datanav/docs/hub/features/notifications-feature.rst

 What can be monitored?
 ----------------------
-When a pipe has finished running (either because it has finished normally, or if some error has occured), it will log some key numbers about the pipe-run.
+When a pipe has finished running (either because it has finished normally, or if some error has occurred), it will log some key numbers about the pipe-run.

 A notification rule can be added for each of these values, so that the user is alerted if a value